 Getting the permits

-Once we decided on the parcel and made the agreement to buy with the developers, Jim Comes took me into Linden where we signed up and paid the fees for our electricity, made arrangements for a water tap, and applied for a permit to install a septic tank.
+Once we decided on the parcel and made the agreement to buy with the developers, Jim Comes guided me into Linden where we signed up and paid the fees for our electricity, made arrangements for a water tap, and applied for a permit to install a septic tank.

 Then, we went back to the property and Jim helped lay out a rough driveway.
 I met with an excavator to arrange for clearing the trees needed for the driveway and to prepare the property for the RV pad and septic installation.

-Looking for more Expert RV Trip ideas and RV Travel suggestions?
+Looking for exciting RV trip ideas and travel suggestions?

 We’ve written a library of RV Travel books that lay out guided RV explorations of scenic areas of the US that we’’ve explored and think would make an excellent RV trip for you.